SUBstylee/javascriptProjects/README.md

 - [Project 13: Form Validation](./0013formValidation/index.html)

   A styled form with validation in HTML and JS.
+Check console to see the data object after submitting the form, since data is not actually going anywhere.

   ### More projects will be added soon